Bostesa/Bostesa/README.md

 ### HI! 👋

 Welcome to my GitHub!
-I'm Nathan Samson a tech enthusiast who's passionate about using technology in innovative ways:
+I'm Nathan Samson a tech enthusiast who's passionate about using technology in innovative ways to help people:

 - 🔭 **Current Work:** I'm actively engaged in projects involving the Internet of Things (IoT) ,AI, and Edge Computing.
 I see huge potential in these technologies to create responsive, efficient systems that enhance human lives daily.
 - 🌱 **Learning:** My personal current learning journey includes diving deeper into AI specifically LLMs and learning the Guitar.